awez/amirrajan.github.com/recruiters/index.md

 Hope this list helps you out!
 I look forward to hearing about opportunities that _fit the criteria above_.

 Truly, **I'm always looking for good recruiters to work with**.
-This is just a quick way to separate the spammers from the ones that are genuinely interested in building a relationship with me.
+This is just a quick way to separate the spammers from the ones that are genuinely interested in building a relationship.

 Sincerely,